-These spicy potato soft tacos are one of my favorite easy weeknight meals!
+These spicy potato soft tacos are one of my favorite easy weeknight meals (along with my one-pot beefaroni recipe).
 If you've never had potato tacos, but you like tacos and potatoes, you've got to try them.

 Potato and chorizo tacos are a common street food in Mexico.
 Mexican chorizo isn't always easy to find, so I chose to substitute ground beef.
 This potato taco recipe also makes for a delicious and super satisfying vegetarian meal - simply leave out the meat!
 I guess they would be sort of like copycat Taco Bell potato tacos then, but not totally sure because I've never had them.

 Even though I include the recipe for the chipotle lime sauce here, it's such a versatile condiment, I actually have a whole separate post dedicated to it.
 Check it out if you're not sure what to do with leftover chipotle sauce after making these tasty potato and chorizo tacos!

 Here's everything you'll need to make these quick & easy spicy potato tacos: